Hong Kong Style Scrambled Eggs Recipe

 Side Dishes:

-This dish is typically eaten with some other Hong Kong breakfast dishes such as their macaroni soup with ham or their fried peanut butter french toast that is drizzled with syrup or condensed milk.
-It also goes great with my morning bread recipe as well.
+This dish is typically eaten with some other Hong Kong breakfast dishes, such as Hong Kong-style macaroni soup with ham/luncheon meat or Hong Kong-style French toast that is stuffed with peanut butter and then fried, and drizzled with syrup or condensed milk.
+It also pairs well with my morning bread recipe.

 But you can also enjoy it with some toast and bacon.
 Enjoy 😁